spacebanana420/Kerolauncher/README.md

 * GBA
 * Custom system

-Wine is exclusive to non-Windows systems and Lutris is exclusive to Linux, every other feature is system-agnostic

-For NixOS, you also have support for steam-run and appimage-run
+For the convenience of NixOS users, you also have support for steam-run and appimage-run

 # How to use
 Download kerolauncher.rb and (if you haven't yet) [install Ruby on your system](https://www.ruby-lang.org/en/) (Recommended >=3.1.0).
 Kerolauncher is an interpreted program so it requires the Ruby interpreter to work.